 Hello, again!
 I’ve had such a blast working on the new Knot Forgotten Knit Owl pattern.
 He’s based off of the original crochet design by Milena Rufato, which is available for purchase as part of the Knot Forgotten “Bear in a Bag” crochet kit.

-Back in March, I published my knitted versions of the crochet owl and monkey patterns.
-However, in July 2018, Knot Forgotten announced their new sizing requirements based on feedback from the field.
-This meant my old designs are now too large to be accepted for overseas travel.
+Back in March 2018, I published my knitted versions of the crochet owl and monkey patterns.
+However, the following July, Knot Forgotten announced their new sizing requirements based on feedback from the field.
+This meant my old designs were now too large to be accepted for overseas travel – oh no!

 But, wait!
 Who or what is Knot Forgotten?